 This website started as part of the De:Formal Residency and is the first public step in the project.
 We will continue to publish episodes of these two character as the sketchbook continues to be exchanged and more narrative is written.

 Special thanks to project supporters Pioneer Works

-I am a New York based artist from Los Angeles and founder of the Columbia Collective where she co-authors projects with incarcerated girls at the formerly titled Columbia Secure Center for Girls.
+Maggie Hazen is a New York based artist from Los Angeles and founder of the Columbia Collective where she co-authors projects with incarcerated girls at the formerly titled Columbia Secure Center for Girls.
 She has exhibited, screened and performed works at The Bronx Museum, Pulse Miami Beach as part of Pulse Play; The Museum of Tolerance, Los Angeles, CA; Microscope Gallery, Brooklyn, NY; Light Year on the Manhattan Bridge; The Granoff Center, Brown University; Performance Works Northwest.
 Portland, OR; CICA Museum, South Korea; Holland Projects, Reno NV; Icebox Projects, Philadelphia, PA; and The Boston Young Contemporaries, Boston, MA, among others.
 She is a current resident at Pioneer Works, NY and has had residencies and fellowships at The Bronx Museum; The Shanghai Institute of Visual Art; The Saas-Fee Summer Institute of Art, European Graduate School, Switzerland; I:O at the Helikon Art Center in Turkey; Vermont Studio Center; and The Pasadena Side Street Projects, CA. She holds a BFA in sculpture from Biola University and an MFA in sculpture from Rhode Island School of Design and has taught at New York University, The Stevens Institute of Technology, The Shanghai Institute of Visual Art and is currently a professor at Bard College in Studio Arts.